 - Improving cognitive performance

 It’s important to note that Andrew is not an MD, and does not give medical recommendations.
-He stresses the importance of talking to your doctor before making any changes in your supplements.
+He stresses the importance of talking to your doctor before making changes to your supplements.

 Andrew Huberman Supplements List

 Andrew takes all 3 together ~60 minutes before bed.

 Andrew combines these two, but they can also be taken separately.

 For Boosting Cognitive Function:

 Generally taken at separate times, rather than combined.

 Andrew occasionally uses Ashwagandha to reduce cortisol during particularly stressful periods.